Julien-R44/adonis-vscode-extension/README.md

 ![](https://i.imgur.com/eDYb9fK.gif)

 ## Snippets
-Snippets for Edge, Japa, and AdonisJS are defined, take a look [here](./snippets/) to see the list of snippets.
+Snippets for Edge and AdonisJS are defined, take a look [here](./snippets/) to see the list of snippets.

 _Since I'm not a big snippet user, feel free to propose a PR with snippets you think are useful._